Category: Op-Eds

 Hood Violence, Christianity and Black Cultural Politics in Kendrick Lamar’s GNX

-Kendrick Lamar’s latest album ‘GNX’ features a cover with the artist posing on a ‘black Grand National’.
+Read more: Hood Violence, Christianity and Black Cultural Politics in Kendrick Lamar’s GNXKendrick Lamar’s latest album ‘GNX’ features a cover with the artist posing on a ‘black Grand National’.
 In this article, Akhil, our guest correspondent, discusses how this album serves as a powerful celebration of black culture, hood politics, faith, and the complexities of modern rap.
-Read More

 11–16 minutes